 Latin America-Caribbean Conference

-Many Foreign Ministers from Latin America and the Caribbean plan to accept the invitation extended by Foreign Minister Maas.
-The Latin America-Caribbean Conference in the Federal Foreign Office on 28 May is designed to figure out where we are and map out how to move forward.
+Many Foreign Ministers from Latin America and the Caribbean accepted the invitation extended by Foreign Minister Maas.
+The Latin America-Caribbean Conference in the Federal Foreign Office on 28 May was designed to figure out where we are and map out how to move forward.
 What challenges are particularly pressing?
 What can Germany, Latin America and the Caribbean achieve together?

-On the morning of 28 May in the Weltsaal of the Federal Foreign Office, the Foreign Ministers and around a thousand other participants will debate for example with Siemens President and CEO Joe Kaeser about economic relations, with Daniel Barenboim about culture and with Michelle Bachelet, United Nations High Commissioner for Human Rights, about women’s rights.
-The Foreign Ministers will continue their discussions in a smaller group in the afternoon.
-These talks will focus on cooperation between states based on the rule of law, climate change, scientific cooperation and economic relations.
-Several focus events will take place in parallel, for example on the position of Latin America and the Caribbean in global geopolitics.
-A Global Diplomacy Lab will provide an opportunity for young future leaders from a number of countries to come together.
+On the morning of 28 May in the Weltsaal of the Federal Foreign Office, the Foreign Ministers and around a thousand other participants came together to discuss economic relations with Siemens President and CEO Joe Kaeser, culture with Daniel Barenboim and women's rights with Michelle Bachelet, United Nations High Commissioner for Human Rights, about women’s rights.
+The Foreign Ministers continued their discussions in a smaller group in the afternoon.
+These talks focused on cooperation between states based on the rule of law, climate change, scientific cooperation and economic relations.
+Several focus events took place in parallel, for example on the position of Latin America and the Caribbean in global geopolitics.
+A Global Diplomacy Lab provided an opportunity for young future leaders from a number of countries to come together.

 Founding of the UNIDAS women’s network

-The new women’s network UNIDAS is to be officially founded at the Conference.
-Foreign Minister Maas is to serve as patron of this network which is to bring people from Latin America, the Caribbean and Germany together to work to promote equal rights for women and men.
+The new women’s network UNIDAS was officially launched at the Conference.
+Foreign Minister Maas is to serve as patron of this network which aims to bring people from Latin America, the Caribbean and Germany together to promote equal rights for women and men.
 After all, women’s rights are human rights.
 Foreign Minister Maas commented on this in Salvador da Bahia on 29 April 2019:

 Participation, equal opportunities and equal rights are at the heart of democratic societies.
 There can be no justice without equality.